SteveMieskoski/go-indexer/README.md

 ## Ethereum Indexer in GO

-Project to both learn go and build a useful tool for the web3 community
+A basic project to both learn go and build a useful tool for the web3 community

 Additionally, this project is planned to complement a multi-chain local docker environment also in progress.

+A primary goal of this project is to

 ## Current Components
 - Kafka broker